 1. Why use this guide?

-The National Archives does not hold mining or quarrying personnel records.
-Information about individual miners and other staff, if it survives, is more likely to be found in records deposited in local record offices.
+The National Archives does not hold personnel records for miners.
+Records containing information about individual miners and other mining industry staff, if they survive, are more likely to be found in local record offices.

 - Home Office: Mines Inspectorate 1843-1920

 - Ministry of Technology 1969-1970

 - Department of Trade and Industry 1992 to date